pod12/payoffdeals-dot-com-open/README.md

 ## 🌐 About PayOffDeals

-**PayOffDeals** is Next Generation Cashback & Benefits Platform developed by **Data Motifs**, with a strong focus on **User Privacy and Security**.
-Beyond innovating in the platform itself, we have also extended our work into the **modular software components** that power it.
+**PayOffDeals** is a next generation Cashback & Benefits Platform developed by **Data Motifs**, with a strong emphasis on **User Privacy and Security**.
+Beyond innovating in the platform itself, we have also expanded our work into the **modular software components** that power it.

 Through this initiative, we share the **Deterministic, Auditable, and Privacy-First** solutions we have built, making them available to fellow developers and researchers.